stefanjenkner/stefanjenkner.github.io/_posts/2015-11-29-postgresql-xml-functions.markdown

 </item>
 {% endhighlight %}

-For this case it's necessary to use a `LEFT JOIN` on comments and `GROUP BY p.id` (ID of the article) to also include articles without comments.
+It is necessary to use a `LEFT JOIN` on comments and `GROUP BY p.id` (ID of the article) to also include articles without comments.
-To make it clear - the second column (count) of this select statement can be zero:
+To make it clear - the second column (count) of the following select statement can be zero:

 {% highlight sql %}
 SELECT p.id, COUNT(c.id)